abbbringu/abbbringu/README.md

 <h3 align="center">A CS student at Chalmers University in Sweden</h3>
 <h3 align="left">Summary</h3>
 <p align = "left"> <a>
 I'm currently studying to become an engineer.
 In my free time, if I'm not with catching up with the internet, I like to sing, cook food and develop.
 I've been programming since High school, making IoT devices and applications.
 That's when I found the joy of programming and designing.
-Ever since, I've stuck with programming, learning different concepts such as functional-, objectorientedprogramming etc. I'm currently learning ios development and learning swift.
+Ever since, I've stuck with programming, learning different concepts such as functional-, objectorientedprogramming, datastructures etc. I'm currently learning iOS development and learning swiftUI.
 </a>
 </p>